-No-shows usually arise from a mix of patient and practice factors.
-On the patient side, dental anxiety, cost concerns, transportation or childcare issues, competing priorities, and simple forgetfulness drive missed visits.
+No-shows rarely have a single cause.
+They usually stem from a mix of patient and practice factors.
+On the patient side, anxiety, cost concerns, transportation issues, competing priorities, and simple forgetfulness often drive missed visits.
+On the practice side, long lead times, rigid scheduling, weak reminder systems, and unclear financial expectations all contribute.

 Is it possible to predict high-risk patients?